Scientists Reveal Ways Humans Can Survive What Is Being Called The Sixth Mass Extinction Event

 — Metro (@MetroUK) March 15, 2019

-Dr. Ashley Dineen, a museum scientist of invertebrate palaeontology at the California Academy of Sciences, explained, “We’re interested in understanding why certain species and communities survived and recovered better than others.”
+Dr. Ashley Dineen, a museum scientist of invertebrate paleontology at the California Academy of Sciences, explained.

+“We’re interested in understanding why certain species and communities survived and recovered better than others.”

 To learn more about how so many species managed to survive what has been called the “Great Dying,” which occurred 252 million years ago, scientists have been busy studying the ancient fossil remains of different sea creatures.

-As Dr. Dineen noted, the vast majority of past biological studies have focused mainly upon how many species weathered past extinction events, but today scientists are attempting to learn exactly how these ancient species adapted to the many stresses of these extinction events to actually survive and thrive.
+As Dr. Dineen noted, the vast majority of past biological studies have focused mainly on how many species weathered past extinction events, but today scientists are attempting to learn exactly how these ancient species adapted to the many stresses of these extinction events to actually survive and thrive.

 ‘”For a long time biology has focused on the number of species that survive extinction events, but we need to also ask what those species did and how they reacted to stresses–these insights are important as we push our planet into an increasingly uncertain future.”